Venezuela sought to swap Americans for Maduro ally

 “I never discussed a swap.
 It wasn’t something we were interested in nor was it a point of negotiation — ever,” he said in a brief statement.
 “The purpose of the meeting was clear to everyone who was actually negotiating.”

 However, Venezuela’s interest in negotiating for Saab was corroborated by another individual with knowledge of the proposal on the condition of anonymity to discuss the private diplomatic effort.
-The AP also saw text messages from right after the meeting between some of the organizers — but not Grenell or Prince — in which follow-up steps for a deal to return the American prisoners is discussed.
+The AP also saw text messages from right after the meeting between some of the organizers — but not Grenell or another of those involved, Erik Prince — in which follow-up steps for a deal to return the American prisoners is discussed.

 Rivera’s account raises fresh questions about the nature and scope of the back-channel diplomacy.
 It’s also likely to add pressure on the Biden administration, which is already facing criticism for not doing enough to bring home Americans wrongfully detained abroad, to pursue a prisoner deal of its own with Maduro — something it has resisted until now.

-Among new details to emerge: Grenell was joined in Mexico City by Erik Prince, the founder of controversial security firm Blackwater and whose sister, Betsy DeVos, was Trump’s education secretary.
+Among new details to emerge: Grenell was joined in Mexico City by Prince, the founder of controversial security firm Blackwater and whose sister, Betsy DeVos, was Trump’s education secretary.

 In Rivera’s telling, he was asked to get involved by Raul Gorrín, a Venezuelan businessman who had been trying to bridge differences between the U.S. and Maduro before being indicted himself on charges of bribing top Maduro officials.
 Rivera, a Republican who served a single term in Congress, said he was a translator in encrypted conference calls over Wickr, a messaging app, ahead of the meeting in which Gorrín explained to Prince that Maduro was willing to swap the Americans for Saab.